-The Central Sites are progressing toward construction, with The Belsar-Yungera, Hattah Lakes, and Nyah-Vinifera projects successfully passing major planning milestones, most recently with their Planning Scheme Amendments (PSAs) officially gazetted.
-With these frameworks in place, the VMFRP team is now working on readiness for construction, bringing the central floodplains and the dependant species that call those delicate ecosystems home, one step closer to the vital uplift in environmental outcomes they so desperately need.
+The Central Sites are progressing toward construction, with The Belsar-Yungera, Hattah Lakes, and Nyah-Vinifera projects successfully passing major planning milestones, with their Planning Scheme Amendments (PSAs) officially gazetted.
+With these frameworks in place, the VMFRP team is now focused on preparing for construction in 2026, ensuring these projects deliver vital environmental benefits while aligning with community and stakeholder needs.

 The East and West sites are finalising environmental approvals by undertaking the Environmental Report (ER) for the East sites and the Environmental Effects Statement (EES) for the West sites.
-These assessments will provide a comprehensive review of potential impacts and benefits and once finalised, will be publicly exhibited to invite input from communities, Traditional Owners and stakeholders as part of the approval process.
+These assessments will provide a comprehensive review of potential impacts and benefits, with the goal of finalising approvals for public exhibition from later this year.